 4.)
 Death Valley, California

-On my first visit, I was actually refused entry for not carrying enough water (in hindsight, I was silly) so make sure you plan before you visit.
+On my first visit, I was refused entry for not carrying enough water (in hindsight, I was silly) so make sure you plan before you visit.

-Once there, head to Dante’s View to get uninterrupted views of the Death Valley, explore Zabriskie Point, visit Badwater Basin which is the lowest point in North America, and drive through Artists’ Drive.
+Once there, head to Dante’s View to get uninterrupted views of Death Valley, explore Zabriskie Point, visit Badwater Basin which is the lowest point in North America, and drive through Artists’ Drive.
 Remember to carry plenty of water.